waitinfuture/emapreduce/intl.en-US/User Guide/Job/Sqoop job configuration.md

     **Note:** You can also create subfolder, rename folder, and delete folder by right-clicking on the folder.

-8. Complete the **Content** box with parameters subsequent to Sqoop commands.
+8. Complete the **Content** field with parameters subsequent to Sqoop commands.
 9. Click **Save** to complete Sqoop job definition.